Shamrock CK200 is a 45ft Aldous smack built in 1900.

 She is known to have formed part of the Exeter Maritime Museum collection, but in 1996 the Museum was closed and the collection dispersed.
 Around 2004, she was seen at Southwold needing a major rebuild, she was also reported to have been seen in a yard in Lowestoft around 2011, just opposite the International Boatbuilding Training College.

 In 2016 her whereabouts were reported as unknown via Facebook.
 Several people remained interested in her and posts confirmed she was at Lowestoft Marina, having been there ‘for a few years!’
-In March 2017, she was purchased and returned to within a few miles of Brightlingsea, with the intention to undertake a full restoration.
+In March 2017, she was purchased and returned to Brightlingsea, with the intention to undertake a full restoration.